 PGs, LTs, and related compounds are called eicosanoids, from the Greek eikosi ("twenty").
 Precursor essential fatty acids contain 20 carbons and three, four, or five double bonds: 8,11,14-eicosatrienoic acid (dihomo-γ-linolenic acid), 5,8,11,14-eicosatetraenoic acid [AA; Figure 33–1], and 5,8,11,14,17-eicosapentaenoic acid (EPA).
 In humans, AA, the most abundant precursor, is either derived from dietary linoleic acid (9,12-octadecadienoic acid) or ingested directly as a dietary constituent.
 EPA is a major constituent of oils from fatty fish such as salmon.

 Biosynthesis.
 Biosynthesis of eicosanoids is limited by the availability of substrate and depends primarily on the release of AA, esterified in the sn-2 domain of cell membrane phospholipids, or other complex lipids, to the eicosanoid-synthesizing enzymes by acyl hydrolases, most notably phospholipase A2 (PLA2).
-Chemical and physical stimuli activate the Ca2+-dependent translocation of group IVA cytosolic PLA2 (cPLA2), which has a high affinity for ...
+Chemical and physical stimuli activate the Ca2+-dependent translocation of group IVA cytosolic PLA2 (cPLA2), which has a high ...